devlab-oy/sepa/README.md

           file_reference: "11111111A12006030329501800000014"
         }

-* Initialize a new instance of the client and pass the params hash
+3. Initialize a new instance of the client and pass the params hash

         sepa_client = Sepa::SepaClient.new(params)

-* There are five methods that can be called after initializing the client:
+4. There are five methods that can be called after initializing the client:

   * Returns the whole soap response as a hash:

             sepa_client.call

   * Returns the application request in base64 coded format:

             sepa_client.get_ar_as_base64

   * Returns the application request as a string:

             sepa_client.get_ar_as_string

   * Returns the content field of the application request in base64 coded format:

             sepa_client.get_content_as_base64

   * Returns the content field of the application request as a string:

             sepa_client.get_content_as_string

+***

+### Parameter breakdown

+* private_key: The path to your private key file.
+Sepa client currently only supports unencrypted keys, but support for encypted keys will come shortly.

+* cert: The path to your certificate file.

+* command: Either :download_file_list, :upload_file, :download_file or :get_user_info, depending on what you want to do.

+* customer_id: Your personal id with the bank.

+* environment: Must be either PRODUCTION or TEST

+* status: For filtering stuff.
+Must be either NEW, DOWNLOADED or ALL

+* target_id: Some specification of the folder which to access in the bank.

+* language: Language must be either FI, EN or SV

+* file_type: File types to upload or download:

+  * LMP300 = Laskujen maksupalvelu (lähtevä)

+  * LUM2 = Valuuttamaksut (lähtevä)

+  * KTL = Saapuvat viitemaksut (saapuva)

+  * TITO = Konekielinen tiliote (saapuva)

+  * NDCORPAYS = Yrityksen maksut XML (lähtevä)

+  * NDCAMT53L = Konekielinen XML-tiliote (saapuva)

+  * NDCAMT54L = Saapuvat XML viitemaksu (saapuva)

+  * wsdl: Path to the WSDL file.
+Is identical at least between finnish banks except for the address.

+  * content: The actual payload to send.
+The creation of this file may be supported by the client at some point.

+  * file_reference: File reference for :download_file command

+***

 ### Parsing data from bank response xml
 Parsing based on specifications by Federation of Finnish Financial Services provided xml examples account statement [XML account statement](http://www.fkl.fi/teemasivut/sepa/tekninen_dokumentaatio/Dokumentit/FI_camt_053_sample.xml.xml) and debit credit notification [XML debit credit notification](http://www.fkl.fi/teemasivut/sepa/tekninen_dokumentaatio/Dokumentit/FI_camt_054_sample.xml.xml) and ISO20022 transaction reporting guide [ISO20022 Transaction reporting guide](http://www.fkl.fi/en/themes/sepa/sepa_documents/Dokumentit/ISO20022_Payment_Guide.pdf)